DannyDainton/node-hipchatbot/README.md

 ![Alt text](/public/hipchatbot.png?raw=true "Hipchat Intergration")

-I've deployed the app to my Heroku platform so you can use this link as the entry point when practicing with your Hipchat instances: https://node-hipchatbot.herokuapp.com/hipchatbot
+I've deployed the app to my Heroku platform so you can use this link as the entry point when practicing with your Hipchat instances: https://node-hipchatbot.herokuapp.com/hipchatbot - By clicking this link, you will only be sending a GET request from your browser, this link needs to be added to a Hipchat intergration like in the image above.

 The custom command intergrations in Hipchat take everything that has been typed and returns this in the message ("You entered the following text: /hipchatbot Test Sentence") which obviously isn't very helpful, you will need add some code to split/strip out that "/hipchatbot" part.